Table of Contents

 In addition, the problems associated with a single diagram are often exacerbated when a collection of diagrams is created:

-- The notation (colour coding, line styles, etc) is not consistent between diagrams.
+- The notation (colour coding, shapes, line styles, etc) is not consistent between diagrams.

 - The naming of elements is not consistent between diagrams.

-- The logical order in which to read the diagrams isn’t clear.
+- The logical order to read the diagrams isn’t clear.

 - There is no clear transition between one diagram and the next.

 The example diagrams typify what I see during my workshops and these types problems are incredibly common.
-A quick Google image search will uncover a plethora of similar block diagrams that suffer from many of the same problems we’ve seen already.
+A quick Google image search will uncover a plethora of similar “boxes and arrows” diagrams that suffer from many of the same problems we’ve seen already.
 I’m sure you will have seen diagrams like this within your own organisations too.

 3.7 The hidden assumptions of diagrams